rajprasad6823/vehicle-price-model/README.md

 This repository does not include training or test data.

-Place the data files 'DatiumTrain.rpt' and 'DatiumTest.rpt' in a folder called 'data'
+Create a folder called data in the project root and place:
+DatiumTrain.rpt
+DatiumTest.rpt

 Ensure the files are tab-separated (\t).